cxzczxzc/swift-grocery-delivery-application/README.md

 This application was built as a part of a group project for Semester 6 Advanced iOS development course at Sheridan College

 ## The group members were:
-* Saad Ahmad (worked mainly on the iOS application, Firebase and UI design)
+* Saad Ahmad (worked mainly on the iOS application, Firebase and UI design, see code under /iOSProject)
 * Puneet Kaur (worked mainly on the watchOS application and RDBMS)
 * Surbhi Handa (worked mainly on the tvOS application and PHP Scripts)
 * Ankit Shah (worked on the tvOS application)